mnvr/music-making-machines/README.md

 wind also serving as the background noise in which the notes sit.

 ## VCV Rack specifics

+### All signals are voltages

+Any output can be connected to any input; all cables carry (virtual) voltages.

+However, purely semantically, there are distinctions:

+-   **Audio** signals are audible when played through speakers.
+They contain _audio-rate_ frequencies typically between 20Hz to 20kHz.

+-   **CV** (control voltage) signals modulate parameters of other modules. e.g. an LFO (low frequency oscillator) can oscillate the pitch of a VCO (voltage-controlled oscillator) or the volume level of a VCA (voltage-controlled amplifier).

+-   **1V/oct** (1 volt per octave) signals are control voltages, that is, CV signals, that represent a pitch or a note.
+In this standard, an increase of 1V increases the pitch by 1 octave.
+Since there are 12 semitones in an octave, an increase in 1/12 V increases the pitch by 1 semitone.

+-   **Gate** signals carry an on/off signal.
+0V represents off, and a positive voltage (typically 10V) represents on.
+For example, a gate signal can turn on whe a key is pressed and off when the key is released.

+-   **Trigger** signals are short gates, usually around 1 millisecond, that cause an event to occur, such as a percussion hit.

+-   **Clock** signals are triggers played at a steady tempo.

+Viewed as a tree:

+-   Audio
+-   CV
+    -   1V/oct
+    -   Gate
+        -   Trigger
+            -   Clock

 ### Patches are text files